 Business funding is essential for most business owners at some point in their growth.
 But finding the right lender and loan package for your specific situation isn’t always easy.

 How important is it to have a lending source that you can trust and count on to be there when you need them?
 Cash flow challenges are common in the business world and are one of the top reasons small businesses fail.

 You may know that 82 percent of small businesses that fail have experienced cash flow issues.
 That’s an alarming statistic for any business owner to digest.

-The good news is that there are numerous funding options for your business.
+The good news is that there are numerous financing options for your business.
 The key is finding a lending source you can count on to be there when you need them with a loan program that’s flexible enough to meet your needs.

 This guide covers multiple business funding options available to business owners.
-It covers sources such as banks, friends & family, investors, and alternative lenders that specialize in business loans.
+It covers sources such as banks, friends and family, investors, and alternative lenders that specialize in business loans.
 Also, how to select the source that best meets your specific business needs.

 Small Business Administration (SBA) Loan